 How does observability work?

 Observability operates on three pillars: logs, metrics, and traces.
-By collecting and analyzing these elements, you can bridge the gap between understanding ‘what’ is happening and ‘why’ it’s happening.
+By collecting and analyzing these elements, you can bridge the gap between understanding ‘what’ is happening within your cloud infrastructure or applications and ‘why’ it’s happening.

-With this insight, teams can quickly spot and resolve problems in real-time.
+With this insight, engineers can quickly spot and resolve problems in real-time.
 While methods may differ across platforms, these telemetry data points remain constant.

 Logs